Life of Constantine

 Life of Constantine the Great (Βίος Μεγάλου Κωνσταντίνου; Vita Constantini) is a panegyric written in Greek in honor of Constantine the Great by Eusebius of Caesarea in the 4th century AD.
 It was never completed due to the death of Eusebius in 339.
 The work provides scholars with one of the most comprehensive sources for the religious policies of Constantine's reign.
 In addition to detailing the religious policies of the Roman Empire under Constantine, Eusebius uses Life of Constantine to engage several of his own religious concerns, such as apologetics, as well as a semi-bibliographic account of Constantine.
-Its reliability as a historical text has been called into question by several historians, most notably Timothy Barnes, because of its questionable motives and writing style.

 Synopsis

 Divided into four books, Life of Constantine begins with the declaration that Constantine is immortal.
 This opening sets the tone for the rest of the work, a general glorification and deification of the Emperor and his works on Earth.
 The work progresses into Constantine's time under the Emperor Diocletian.
 Constantine is contrasted with the tyrannical Diocletian, whose persecution of Christians and oppressive rule accentuates the presentation of Constantine as a strong Christian and a just man.
 This section also established the overarching metaphor in the work, as Eusebius likens Constantine to Moses.
 Eusebius suggests that it was God's will to raise Constantine to emperor, as a reliever of the Christian torment in the Empire.

 Eusebius moves on from the introduction to Constantine's military exploits for the remainder of Book 1 and half of Book 2.
 The first of which, the campaign against Maxentius, contains perhaps the most famous scene in the Life of Constantine, the vision of Constantine.
 This section has generated ample controversy, as there is much suspicion regarding the validity of the story.
-Eusebius claimed that he heard the story from the mouth of Constantine himself, however much of modern scholarship agrees that the stories is a distortion of facts or completely fabricated.
+Eusebius claimed that he heard the story from the mouth of Constantine himself; however, much of modern scholarship agrees that the story is a distortion of facts or completely fabricated.
 The same account is often compared to Lactantius’, which provides a radically different depiction of the same story.
 Eusebius moved on to describe Constantine's next military campaign, the war against Licinius.
 Eusebius facilitates in the blackening of Licinius, who was pro-Christian, that was started by Constantine as imperial propaganda to justify the aggression against Licinius.